SNStatComp/urlfinding/README.md

 ## Quick start: finding websites of NSIs

 The examples folder contains a Python notebook [examples/nsis.ipynb](examples/nsis.ipynb) showing how to search for websites of National Statistical Offices (NSIs) using the pre-trained model provided in this repo.

-There is also a section on how to train your own model if you wish.

 ## API